Why Peisey Vallandry Ski Resort?

 The "Chat Botté" (Puss in boots) Children's club located in the Mélèzes building at Plan-Peisey opposite the télévillage, near the ESF (French Ski School) and the ski lift ticket office.

-Welcoming: day or half-day, with or without lunch, with or without ESF accompaniment.
+Day or half-day, with or without lunch, with or without ESF ski school.

 Garderie Le Chat Bottee